KasparEtter/ef1p/pages/email/email.md

 In addition, not all mail servers might support the newer protocol values, and [relays over a private network](#local-mail-transfer-protocol) are often not protected with TLS.
-A message typically has at least four `Received` header fields, which only makes sense if you look at the [official architecture](#official-architecture) instead of the [simplified architecture](#simplified-architecture).
+A message typically has at least four `Received` header fields, which makes sense only when you look at the [official architecture](#official-architecture) instead of the [simplified architecture](#simplified-architecture).
 A `Received` header field is added by the mail submission agent (MSA), the outgoing mail transfer agent (MTA), the incoming mail transfer agent (MTA), and the mail delivery agent (MDA).